Nubia: Nubia in Egypt

 In 679 BC, Sennacherib's successor, King Esarhaddon, campaigned in Khor, destroyed Sidon, and forced Tyre into tribute in 677–676 BC.
 Esarhaddon invaded Egypt proper in 674 BC, but according to Babylonian records, Taharqa and his army outright defeated the Assyrians.
 In 672 BC, Taharqa brought reserve troops from Kush, as mentioned in rock inscriptions.
 Taharqa's Egypt still had influence in Khor during this period as Tyre's King Ba'lu "put his trust upon his friend Taharqa".
 Further evidence was Ashkelon's alliance with Egypt and Esarhaddon's inscription asking "if the Kushite-Egyptian forces 'plan and strive to wage war in any way' and if the Egyptian forces will defeat Esarhaddon at Ashkelon".
 However, Taharqa was defeated in Egypt in 671 BC when Esarhaddon conquered Northern Egypt, captured Memphis, and imposed tribute before withdrawing.
 Pharaoh Taharqa escaped to the south, but Esarhaddon captured the Pharaoh's family, including "Prince Nes-Anhuret and the royal wives", and sent them to Assyria.
 In 669 BC, Taharqa reoccupied Memphis and the Delta, and recommenced intrigues with the king of Tyre.

-Esarhaddon led his army to Egypt again and, after his death in 668 BC, command passed to Ashurbanipal.
+Esarhaddon led his army to Egypt again and, after he died in 668 BC, command passed to Ashurbanipal.
 Ashurbanipal and the Assyrians defeated Taharqa again and advanced as far south as Thebes, but direct Assyrian control was not established.
 The rebellion was stopped and Ashurbanipal appointed Necho I, who had been king of the city Sais, as his vassal ruler in Egypt.
 Necho's son, Psamtik I, was educated at the Assyrian capital of Nineveh during Esarhaddon's reign.
 As late as 665 BC, the vassal rulers of Sais, Mendes, and Pelusium were still making overtures (Note: Definition 3) to Taharqa in Kush.
 The vassals' plot was uncovered by Ashurbanipal and all rebels but Necho of Sais were executed.

 Taharqa's successor, Tantamani, sailed north from Napata with a large army to Thebes, where he was "ritually installed as the king of Egypt".
 From Thebes, Tantamani began his reconquest and regained control of Egypt as far north as Memphis.
 Tantamani's dream stele states that he restored order from the chaos, where royal temples and cults were not being maintained.
 After conquering Sais and killing Assyria's vassal, Necho I, in Memphis, "some local dynasts formally surrendered, while others withdrew to their fortresses".

-The Kushites had influence over their northern neighbors for nearly 100 years until they were repelled by the invading Assyrians.
+The Kushites influenced their northern neighbours for nearly 100 years until they were repelled by the invading Assyrians.
 The Assyrians installed the native 26th Dynasty of Egypt under Psamtik I and they permanently forced the Kushites out of Egypt around 590 BC.
 The heirs of the Kushite empire established their new capital at Napata, which was also sacked by the Egyptians in 592 BC.
 The Kushite kingdom survived for another 900 years after being pushed south to Meroë.
 The Egyptianized culture of Nubia grew increasingly Africanized after the fall of the 25th Dynasty until Queen Amanishakhete acceded in 45 BC.
 She temporarily arrested the loss of Egyptian culture, but then it continued unchecked.